-This article describes steps one can take to access notifications and the quick action center in Windows 10.
+This article describes the steps to access notifications and the quick action center in Windows 10.

-This can also serve as a shortcut to many of the app settings on your Windows 10 computer.
+This can also be a shortcut to many of the app settings on your Windows 10 computer.
 The action center can be accessed on the taskbar to the right.
-On touch screen computers, simply swap to the left from the right to show the action center.
+Swap to the left and right on touch screen computers to show the action center.

-Not only can you access notifications and jump to the settings page, but you can also quickly turn on or off features from there.
-If you want to disable Bluetooth, simply click the Bluetooth block to turn it on or off.
+You can access notifications and jump to the settings page, and quickly turn on or off features from there.
+For example, if you want to disable Bluetooth, click the Bluetooth block to turn it on or off.

 The action center shows Airplane mode, Bluetooth, brightness, Night light, network, VPN, Project, Quiet hours, and more.

-From the action center, you can quickly go to each of these feature setting pages by simply right-clicking the feature and selecting Go to Settings
+From the action center, you can quickly go to each feature setting page by simply right-clicking the feature and selecting Go to Settings.

 This is how to access Windows 10 action center to view notifications and quickly turn settings on or off.
-It also allows you to quickly jump to the settings page in the Settings app.
+It also lets you quickly jump to the settings page in the Settings app.